VictorZinin/Flask-JWT-SoapUI/README.md

 - [pyJWT GitHub Repository](https://github.com/jpadilla/pyjwt)

 ## Getting Started
 To get started with this project, clone the repository and ensure all dependencies listed in `requirements.txt` are installed.
-Follow the setup instructions in instructions.md
+Follow the setup instructions in `instructions.pdf`

 ## Usage
 Details on how to run tests using SoapUI are available in `TESTING.md`.
 This includes step-by-step instructions for setting up test suites, cases, and security scenarios within SoapUI.